AntonPopoff/android-color-wheel/README.md

 }
 ```

-If you want to change an intermediate color programmatically you can use `GradientSeekBar.offset` property.
+If you want to change the intermediate color programmatically you can use `GradientSeekBar.offset` property.
 This value is always within
-the range from `0f` to `1f` and shows how close an intermediate color to a start color or end color.
+the range from `0f` to `1f` and shows how close the intermediate color to the start color or end color.

 #### Alpha

-If you want to use `GradientSeekBar` to pick an alpha value of a color in range from `0` to `255`
+If you want to use `GradientSeekBar` to pick the alpha value of a color in range from `0` to `255`
 you can use the following extension of `GradientSeekBar`:

 * `GradientSeekBar.setTransparentToColor(color: Int, respectAlpha: Boolean = true)`

-This method takes an ARGB color and sets transparent version of it as `start` color and opaque as `end` color,
+This method takes an ARGB color and sets the transparent version of it as the `start` color and an opaque one as the `end` color,
-`respectAlpha` parameter determines if the thumb's position will be adjusted based on an alpha value of a color you supplied.
+`respectAlpha` parameter determines if the thumb's position will be adjusted based on the alpha value of the color you supplied.

-To get an alpha value of a current intermediate color you can use `GradientSeekBar.currentColorAlpha` extension property.
+To get the alpha value of the current color you can use `GradientSeekBar.currentColorAlpha` extension property.

 Also you can use `GradientSeekBar.setAlphaListener` method to set a listener that will be called when
-alpha value is changed.
+the alpha value of a color is changed.

 ```kotlin
 gradientSeekBar.setAlphaListener { offset: Float, color: Int, alpha: Int ->